PURPOSE OF THE CNVC

 HOW TO APPLY AND APPLICATION DEADLINE

 Teams interested in applying to the CNVC must submit a completed application by the deadline.
-The deadline for the 2021 CNVC is Friday, November 20, 2020 at 10:00 a.m.
+The deadline for the 2022 CNVC is Tuesday, November 9, 2021 at 10:00 a.m.
 CT (no exceptions).
-Apply online.

-The link to the 2021 CNVC Application will be available shortly.
+The link to the 2022 CNVC application will be available shortly.
 In the meantime, please reach out to Lucas Peralta for more information about how to apply to the CNVC.

 - FEASIBILITY SUMMARY: Students must develop a 5 page feasibility summary outlining a business or idea.
 The formatting should be: 10-12 pt font, 1 inch margins, Arial, Helvetica, or Times New Roman, and 5 page maximum.
 Common elements of a feasibility summary include: